Oratorio Society of New York

 The Oratorio Society of New York is a not-for-profit membership organization that performs choral music in the oratorio style.
-Founded in 1873 by conductor Leopold Damrosch and is the third oldest musical organization in New York City.
+Founded in 1873 by conductor Leopold Damrosch, it is the third oldest musical organization in New York City.
 The Society had a prominent role in the building of Carnegie Hall.
 Throughout its history, it has premiered many new choral works.

 Kent Tritle was appointed as the Society's 11th music director in January 2006, succeeding Lyndon Woodside.

 History

 Various individuals are credited with inspiring Damrosch's decision to found the Society: Anton Rubinstein, Marie Reno (wife of the Society's secretary Morris Reno), Elkan and Bertha Naumburg, and three unnamed women who felt New York needed a singing society like the ones they had heard on a recent trip to Germany.
 Bertha Naumburg is said to have suggested the name.

 Rehearsals at the Society began in March 1873.
 On December 3, the Society presented its first concert.
 One year later, on Christmas night, the Society began what has become an unbroken tradition of annual performances of Handel's Messiah.
 In 1885, Walter Damrosch, the son of Leopold Damrosch, became conductor after his father's death.